lwang-astro/PeTar/README.md

 - _ncols_ is the total number of columns of all data members, if a member has a 2 dimension array, such as _pos_ of 3 x _size_, it is counted as 3.

 Here is the list of classes.
-- For reading outputs of _petar_ (need to use _petar.gether_ to generate data files first):
+- For reading outputs of _petar_ (need to use _petar.data.gether_ to generate data files first):
     - _Particle_: the basic particle data (snapshot files, [data filename prefix].[index]).
     - _Status_: the global parameter of the system such as energy and number of particles ([data filename prefix].status).
     - _Profile_: the wall-clock time of different parts of the code ([data filename prefix].prof.rank.[rank index]).
     - _GroupInfo_: the formation and disruption of few-body groups log ([data filename prefix].group.n[number of members]).
-- For outputs when SSE/BSE is switched on (need to use _petar.gether_ to generate data files first):
+- For outputs when SSE/BSE is switched on (need to use _petar.data.gether_ to generate data files first):
     - _SSETypeChange_: the log of type change of single stars ([data filename prefix].sse.type_change)
     - _SSESNKick_: the log of SNe kick events of single stars ([data filename prefix].sse.sn_kick)
     - _BSETypeChange_: the log of type change of binary stars ([data filename prefix].bse.type_change)